 Prior to IndyStar, Marisa worked for The Times of Northwest Indiana and media outlets in South Carolina and Michigan.

 In 2013, Marisa received two national awards, as well as state and regional awards, for her coverage of the difficulties of children with mental illnesses and developmental disabilities to receive appropriate mental health services.
 She found parents falsely admitting to neglect in order to secure services for their children.
 After Marisa's series published, state officials pledged up to $25 million per year to close the funding gap.

 One of her narrative pieces, “The exorcisms of Latoya Ammons,” became the most-read article in IndyStar’s history.

 In 2016, state officials immediately allocated more money to Indiana Adult Protective Services after Marisa’s investigation revealed serious deficiencies with the program meant to protect vulnerable adults.

-Marisa serves as president of the Indiana Professional Chapter of the Society of Professional Journalists and vice president of Girls on the Run of Central Indiana.
+Marisa serves as president of the Indiana Professional Chapter of the Society of Professional Journalists.